TachiChan/IJCAI2019_HGAT/README.md

 ## Related Links
 * [DeepInf](https://github.com/xptree/DeepInf): The main reference for our code implementation.
-* [RHGN](https://github.com/CRIPAC-DIG/RHGN): This work selects our work as the benchmark and provides another data set.
+* [RHGN](https://github.com/CRIPAC-DIG/RHGN): This work selects our work as the benchmark and provides another dataset.
 * [CatGCN](https://github.com/TachiChan/CatGCN): Our latest work involves user profiling.